OpenDSA/OpenDSA/RST/source/InsertionSort.rst

 As you take each bill, you would add it to the sorted pile that you have already made.
-This naturally intuitive process is the inspiration for our first sorting algorithm, called Insertion Sort.
+This naturally intuitive process is the inspiration for our first sorting algorithm, called ..dfn`Insertion Sort`.
 Insertion Sort iterates through a list of records.
 Each record is inserted in turn at the correct position within a sorted list composed of those records already processed.